NEWS: Our leadership in court, in practice, and in thought gives our small firm a large presence.

 The will to win, the desire to succeed, and the effort to reach one's full potential remain the three keys to unlocking the vault of personal excellence.
-Today, we celebrate the personal excellence of our teammate Jeffrey Saltman, and his election to the partnership of Fisch Sigler LLP.
+Today, we celebrate the personal excellence of our teammate Jeffrey Saltman, and his election to the partnership of Fisch Sigler.
 Jeff was part of the firm's opening team in 2012.
-Before that, Jeff worked as a teammate of many others here at the law firm today known as Arnold & Porter Kaye Scholer LLP.
+Before that, Jeff worked as a teammate of many others here at the law firm today known as Arnold & Porter Kaye Scholer.
 Jeff has tried cases before juries, argued Daubert and dispositive motions, taken or defended over 100 depositions, and crafted more briefs than a shark has teeth.

 Delaware Business Court Insider and Texas Lawyer cover Samsung Procedural Effort to Escape Sanctions in its now-dismissed case against client Imperium

 Samsung informed the U.S. District Court for Delaware that any decision on Imperium's motion for sanctions against Samsung for pursuing what the court found to be a "duplicative" suit should be stayed pending an appeal to the U.S. Court of Appeals for the Third Circuit.
 Samsung's filing comes in response to Imperium's request to recover the nearly quarter-million dollars that it devoted to defending against Samsung’s actions in the case, which Judge Mark A. Kearney dismissed on a Rule 12 motion.

 US News & World Report ranks Fisch Sigler "Tier 1" for patent litigation — the publication's highest law firm rating

 The latest edition of US News & World Report's Best Law Firms rankings places Fisch Sigler in its top grouping for patent litigation firms in DC.
-Other firms ranked in Tier 1 with Fisch Sigler include Covington & Burling, Kirkland & Ellis, and Morrison & Foerster.
-We were also ranked in the second tier for patent litigation nationwide, alongside firms such as Irell & Manella, Jenner & Block, and Williams and Connolly.
+Fisch Sigler was ranked in Tier 1, along with mega-firms Covington & Burling, Kirkland & Ellis, and Morrison & Foerster.
+We were also ranked in the second tier for patent litigation nationwide, alongside big firms Irell & Manella, Jenner & Block, and Williams and Connolly.
 US News & World Report's rankings result from a rigorous evaluation process that includes client and peer reviews from leading attorneys.

 Law360 selects Fisch Sigler as a "Legal Lion" for the second time this year